w5xd/NyeVikingPowerMonitor/README.md

 a replacement project done in 2023 that is based on a custom printed circuit board documented in the PCB folder.
 If you want the full history, the git tag
 <a href='https://github.com/w5xd/NyeVikingPowerMonitor/tree/Final-Haywire-Prototype'>Final-Haywire-Prototype</a>
-documents my first steps in this project back to 2016. </p>
+documents the first steps in this project back to 2016. </p>

 <h2>Construction</h2>
 The custom PCB is 2 inches by 4 inches.
 Its circuit diagram is <a href='PCB/schematics.pdf'>